TECHTUNE-I-T-SOLUTIONS/testman/README.md

 | `1e6c684` | Added `StudentLayout` component with sidebar toggle functionality. |

+---

+Overview

+This update enhances the login page with improved UI components and a better user experience, while also fixing placeholder text issues in the PersonalInfoForm.

+Features & Fixes

+1. Refactored Login Page UI

+Updated the login page with modern UI components for a cleaner and more intuitive user experience.

+Improved layout and styling for better responsiveness and accessibility.

+2. Enhanced Password Visibility Toggle

+Users can now toggle password visibility while entering their credentials.

+Uses a more intuitive eye icon for better usability.

+Ensures secure handling of password input.

+3. Fixed Placeholder Text in PersonalInfoForm

+Corrected placeholder text inconsistencies for better clarity.

+Ensured placeholders provide meaningful guidance to users filling out personal information.

+How to Test

+Navigate to the login page and check the updated UI.

+Enter a password and test the visibility toggle.

+Open the PersonalInfoForm and verify the placeholder text correctness.

+Next Steps

+Further refine UI/UX based on user feedback.

+Implement additional security enhancements for authentication.

+Improve form validation for better user input handling.

 This documentation serves as a guide for understanding the recent updates and improvements made to the registration process and UI layout.